Fall 2025 Honors Course Schedule

 -

-HON102 Natural Science Sem/Human Origins| Maguire, S. | MW 4:30-5:45 pm
+HON102 Natural Sciences Sem/Human Origins | Maguire, S. |MW 4:30-5:45 pm

 This course provides an introduction to biological anthropology and archeology while exploring our human origins.
 Physical anthropology topics include evolutionary theory and genetics, the human fossil record, and the study of non-human primates.
 Archeology scientifically reconstructs past cultures.
 We will cover the basics of archeological data and dating methods and then move on to the transformation from a hunting and gathering lifestyle to one based on food production.
 Finally, we will examine the role of agriculture in the development of complex sociopolitical institutions and state societies.